Complaint Resolution Process

 offer distance or correspondence education."

-Since the staff and faculty of LaGrange College have the goal of encouraging
+Since the staff and faculty of LaGrange College have the goal of encouraging moral

-to the same standard.
+the same standard.
 Consequently, we seek to honor the authority of states.

 LaGrange College has been approved for the offering of online courses in the following

-states: Arkansas, Delaware, Florida, Georgia, Kentucky, Louisiana,
+states: Alabama, Arkansas, Delaware, Florida, Georgia, Illinois, Kentucky, Louisiana,

 Maryland, Mississippi, North Carolina, Oklahoma, South Carolina, Tennessee, Texas,